gnames/gnparser/README.md

 : Sets a maximum number of names collected into a batch before processing.
 This flag is ignored if parsing mode is set to streaming with ``-s`` flag.

+``--capitalize -c``
+: Capitalizes the first letter of name-strings.

 ``--details -d``
 : Return more details for a parsed name.
 This flag is ignored for CSV formatting.